(This series was originally published on Train Heroic)

 No Use Crying Over Spilled Nails

-When evaluating your own attribution or explanatory style (or those of our athletes), context is a crucial component of finding better ways to make meaning from your experiences.
+When evaluating your own attribution or explanatory style (or those of our athletes, clients, patients, or direct reports), context is a crucial component of finding better ways to make meaning from your experiences.
 This isn’t just a theoretical matter, but has a direct impact on your confidence, the technical aspects of your skillset, and how your beliefs impact your future performances.

 In her book Mindset, Carol Dweck gives a great example of causality.
 Imagine you’re working on a home improvement project and spill a bucket of nails.
 Would you think, “Gosh, I’m so clumsy/such an idiot” or chuckle to yourself, think, “Oh well,” pick up the nails, and move on?
 The former is an indicator of a fixed mindset and someone who magnifies their flaws.
 They’re describing a trait rather than a state.
 In contrast, the latter demonstrates a growth mindset of a person who considers situations more objectively and responds with the appropriate action.
 Assigning causality might seem like an instinctive reaction, but it can actually be trained.
 So if you’re likely to consider yourself a clumsy idiot the next time you make a minor mistake, try to catch yourself, make no self-judgment, and just get on with putting those nails back in the bucket.
 The more you’re able to avoid confusing a temporary state for a permanent trait, the more you’ll be able to change a fixed mindset into a growth one.